-What Can a Handyman Do in Essex, Massachusetts?
+What Can a Handyman Do Without a License in Essex, Massachusetts?

 In Massachusetts, most paid home-repair/remodeling work for 1–4 unit owner-occupied residences requires a state Home Improvement Contractor (HIC) registration (even for “handyman” work).
 There is no broad dollar-threshold “handyman exemption” from HIC registration; however, specialized trades (electrical, plumbing/gas fitting, refrigeration/HVAC) always require their own state licenses and permits regardless of HIC status.